 Cost of Health Care

 Over half of military families don"t have enough savings to cover three months of living expenses; paying for health care is a major barrier for families in need.

 Our response: Our free health services are without hidden fees or strings attached so that RVP Clients get the care they need.
 RVP is a rare example of free, confidential healthcare for veterans outside of government services.

 It takes a lot of trust to choose a health provider.
 And stamina, too finding or affording a provider can be a struggle within a struggle.
 Many veterans aren"t getting critical health care because they can"t find a provider they trust, or there are too many hurdles to jump.

 As an Emergency Department social worker, I worked with people in crisis for 16 years.
-Many times, I had the privilege to work with newly returning and retired veterans in various ...Resources for returning veterans and their families
+Many times, I had the privilege ...Resources for returning veterans and their families

-After a traumatic event like combat, an assault, or a disaster it's normal to feel scared, keyed up, or sad at first.
-But if it's been months or years since the ...About Face
+After a traumatic event like combat, an assault, or a disaster it's normal to feel scared, keyed up, or sad at ...About Face